 Workplace by Facebook and Skyhigh announced a partnership that will enable enterprises using Workplace to enforce security and compliance controls while allowing employees to improve efficiency, agility, and collaboration.
-Skyhigh’s integration with Workplace will allow IT and security teams to enforce compliance policies, monitor activity, and protect against threats associated with insiders and privileged users.
+Skyhigh’s CASB integration with Workplace will allow IT and security teams to enforce compliance policies, monitor activity, and protect against threats associated with insiders and privileged users.

 Workplace by Facebook, since its launch in 2016, has transformed the way organizations and teams work.
 Used by over 14,000 organizations already, Workplace has become an integral part of people’s workflows and helps them get more done by making work simpler and more efficient.